ni/install-systemlink-enterprise/guide/configuration/configure-hostnames.md

 ## Configure Access to the UI

 The SystemLink UI is the primary access point for the application.
-After selecting your hostname:

-1. In _systemlink-values.yaml, set the `global.host` value to be an array containing your hostname.
+In _systemlink-values.yaml_, set the first value in the `global.hosts` array to your chosen hostname.

 NOTE: The Helm chart supports multiple host names for the UI and API endpoints.
 This is an advanced feature not discussed here.

-2. Set `dashboardhost.grafana.grafana.ini.server.domain` to the same host name.

 ## Configure Access to the API